3 Keys for Treasury Success in Asia

-Recently, I had the pleasure of learning more about corporate treasury in Asia during visits to our local offices; meetings with clients in Hong Kong, Malaysia, and Singapore; and by attending several treasury conferences.
+Recently I had the pleasure of (virtually) meeting with CFOs and treasury teams, including at the FutureCFO Summit where I presented on APIs and Real-Time Treasury.
 It should be no surprise that corporate treasury is becoming more sophisticated across Asia as firms continue to demand “best of the best” best practices and scalable, easy to use technology.

 What I found most interesting about treasury in Asia was: